compound-finance/quark/README.md

 ## Quark Wallet Features

+### Multi Quark Operations

+_Multi Quark operations_ are a batch of _Quark operation_ digests signed via a single EIP-712 signature.
+The _Multi Quark operation_ EIP-712 signature is not scoped to a specific address and chain id, allowing a single signature to flexibly execute operations on multiple _Quark wallets_ owned by the signer on any number of chains.
+The _Quark operation_ EIP-712 digests in the _Multi Quark operation_ are still scoped to a specific address and chain id, so they are protected against replay attacks.

+One common use-case for this feature is cross-chain _Quark operations_.
+For example, a single signature can be used to 1\) Bridge USDC from mainnet to Base and 2\) Supply USDC to some protocol on Base.

 ### Separation of Signer and Executor

 The `signer` and `executor` roles are separate roles in the _Quark Wallet_.
 The `signer` is able to sign Quark operations that can be executed by the _Quark Wallet_.
 The `executor` is able to directly execute scripts on the _Quark Wallet_.
 Theoretically, the same address can be both the `signer` and `executor` of a _Quark Wallet_.
 Similarly, the `signer` and/or `executor` can be set to the null (zero) address to effectively remove that role from the wallet.